FruitbatM/amaris-chocolate/README.md

 # Features
 Amaris Chocolate is built to be fully responsive mobile-first website.
 This was primarily achieved by utilizing the Bootstrap's grid system.
 The website consists of four pages: 'home' (landing), 'our chocolate', 'our story' and 'contact us' page.
 All website pages have a fixed navbar and footer, with Back to top arrow button ('arrow 2 top') button which allows the user to easily navigate to the top of each page.
-Bellow I will describe features in more details.
+Bellow I describe features in more details.

 ## Existing Features
 - Navigation bar
     - The navigation bar is fixed on top on all website pages and it allows the users to easily navigate throughout the website.
-    - It is fully responsive and it collapses to navbar-toggler-icon (hamburger menu) on medium and small devices.
+    - It is fully responsive, and it collapses to navbar-toggler-icon (hamburger menu) on medium and small devices.
 - Responsive
     - By using the mobile-first design, the website is built to be fully responsive.
 - Jumbotron